As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 I appreciate that.

-I'm calling about a recent American thinker article entitled America's November Revolution.
+I'm calling about a recent American Thinker article entitled America's November Revolution.

-I think it totally encapsulates everything Obama has done thus far and plans to do for to us in the future.
+I think it totally encapsulates everything Obama has done thus far and plans to do to us in the future.

 And I'm interested in what you think.